AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/05-Problem-05.md

 ## Description
 Your task is to write a program that takes the name of a team and does statistics about it.

-During one season each team plays a certain number of football matches, and for each team meeting points are awarded depending on the outcome of the match.
+During one season each team plays a certain number of football matches and for each team meeting points are awarded depending on the outcome of the match.

 There are three possible outcomes from one meeting:
 - W - The team is a winner and gets 3 points